Link

 Caroline Anderson Bird

 Family portrait.
-Isabella McCabe Anderson, in black, seated in wicker chair in center of front row.
+Isabelle McCabe Anderson, in black, seated in wicker chair in center of front row.

 What was she thinking?
 Marrying a man so much older when she was still a teen…taking on the care of his small children…having so many children of her own….moving away from her family to a new state?
 I think, as I look at the picture of this woman sitting tall and proud in her 90s, she was thinking, “This is what I want to do, and so I’m going to do it.”